AceOfBens/notphillies-bsky/README.md

 This is a template repo for building a [Bluesky](https://bsky.app/) bot that mirrors a Twitter/X account.

 ## Credits
-* Phil Nash for providing the code for building a bot that posts on its own schedule.
+* [Phil Nash](https://github.com/philnash) for providing the code for building a bot that posts on its own schedule.
+[Phil Nash's Bluesky bot template](https://github.com/philnash/bsky-bot)
-* acarters for providing the code for building a bot that mirrors a Twitter/X account by pulling from existing mirror bots on Mastodon, due to the access restrictions on X's API.
+* [acarters](https://github.com/acarters) for providing the code for building a bot that mirrors a Twitter/X account by pulling from existing mirror bots on Mastodon, due to the access restrictions on X's API.
 * I (Ben Ace) cannot stress enough how much I didn't do much to this code and can't take credit for any of this repo.

 ## FAQ

-###
+### How can I create my own?

+I created a [template with instructions](TK) on what to add or change in the README file.

+### Does the bot post immediately when the Phillies account posts on Twitter?

+No. Sometimes I change tinker with this setting, but usually the bot is scheduled to check the [Mastodon mirror bot](TK) every 20 minutes.
+During busier times, like evenings (ET), which coincidentally is when the Phillies typically play and when their X/Twitter account posts the most often, this bot will check less often because Github's servers are running more repositories.

+Because of this, sometimes the bot will not check for up to 3 hours and catch up on posts from several innings, so the time stamp on the Bluesky mirror post should be taken with a grain of salt.

+### This account liked one of my posts.
+Is it programmed to like posts its mentioned in?

+No, if [@notphillies.bsky.social] liked your post, it was an actual human, and that actual human is [@aceofbens.com](https://bsky.app/profile/aceofbens.com) on Bluesky.

+### Can you make a bot for [insert X/Twitter account]?

+If there is a mirror bot for it on Mastodon (check [@sportsbots@mastodon.social](https://www.sportsbots.xyz/)), then technically yes I can, but I don't have enough email addresses to make so many new Bluesky accounts.
+Try it yourself!

+### How can I make a Bluesky mirror bot that isn't available on sportsbots.xyz?

 This is a template repo for building [Bluesky](https://bsky.app/) bots that post on their own schedule.
 It uses [TypeScript](https://www.typescriptlang.org/) to build the bot and [GitHub Actions](https://docs.github.com/en/actions) to schedule the posts.